 There’s a lot of wishy-washy weather and a lot of non-clarity in the air.
 It must be April, the cruelest month.
 While Mercury in retrograde might be tearing up our emotional cement, for these three angels there are still some things worth lucid dreaming about.

-Touch base with Judy Iocovozzi, Rio Sofia and Sam Kiyomi on their personal body care routines, the music that is keeping them going, and their current modus operandi.
+Touch base with Cherry Iocovozzi, Rio Sofia and Sam Kiyomi on their personal body care routines, the music that is keeping them going, and their current modus operandi.

 Pronouns: She, her and they, them.